 Some people think that Bailey should retire with the Islanders as a career player.
 If Bailey was a true Islander?
 He would gladly leave the team so that they could win a Stanley Cup two, and then sign a one day contract at the end of his disilustrious career to truly become an Islanders legend.

 You telling me that’s an improvement?
 If so, I have a bag of dogshit you may be interested in acquiring.
+For cash.

 The Islanders went from losing in 6 to Tampa to losing to 7 in Tampa.
 Trotz went from being run over by Hedman, Kucherov, Pointe, and Vasilevski to just being destroyed by Pointe and Vasilevski.